 Update 08/02/2019: We've retested the TV with the latest firmware, and the input lag has decreased slightly across the board.
 The TV is no longer skipping frames when sent a 1080p or 1440p @ 120Hz signal.
 We've updated our numbers and scores.

-The Q80R has an excellent low input lag.
-The input lag is very similar to the input lag of both the Q90R and the Q70R, and lower than last year's Q8FN.
+This TV has an excellent low input lag.
+The input lag is very similar to the input lag of both the Q90R and the Q70R, and an improvement from the Q8FN.
 This is great news for gamers.
 To get the lowest input lag, you need to set the TV to 'Game Mode.'
 However, when in 'PC Mode,' you get the same low input lag without the need to set the TV to 'Game' mode.
 To display proper chroma 4:4:4 you must set the TV to 'PC mode.'

 To find out more about what settings to use to obtain those numbers, and about the Auto Low Latency Mode, see our recommended settings for Gaming.